 On Facebook, advertisers can attract an audience to either their Facebook Pages, or their own website.
-That potential audience can be drawn from more than 750 million Facebook users, selectable by their location, age and interests.
+That potential audience can be drawn from the worldwide pool of Facebook users, selectable by their location, age and interests (and more).
 Daily budgets can be set and adjusted at any time and a variety of ads can be used. the response rate is generally lower than Search Engine Marketing, but as part of a wider campaign for online visibility it has enormous value.
 Remarketing services are especially useful in attracting qualified leads back to a website.

-Twitter offers cost-per-click, display, and social media ads, allowing you to grow your business in 140 characters or less, building direct relationships with consumers.
+Twitter offers cost-per-click, display, and social media ads, allowing you to grow your business, building direct relationships with engaged consumers.

 Ad budgets can be controlled to deliver at peak times daily, weekly, monthly or seasonally depending on the message and the marketing objectives.